 Spindle

-The central, rod-like axle holds the disks in place.
-One statistic used to assess the performance of disk drives is spindle speed, expressed in rotations per minute (R.P.M.).
+The central, rod-Disk drives use axles to hold the disks in place, and their performance is measured by spindle speed, which is expressed in rotations per minute (R.P.M.).

 Spindle Motor

-The spindle motors in hard drives move the disks.
-These components are crucial to the performance of hard drives since the accuracy of these motors dictates the capacity and speed of hard disk drives.
+The spindle motors in hard drives are essential for their performance, as they move the disks.
+The accuracy of these motors directly impacts the capacity and speed of hard disk drives, making them a crucial component in determining the overall functionality of the device.

 Spindle Speed